Erilysse/GS15Project/README.md

 At the moment there are 5 files created.
 Each file can be called to test the functions associated with the file, except the crypto_utils.py file:

 * **crypto_utils :** This is THE file containing supporting functions such as block cipher methods or miller-rabin test.
-* ** diffie_hellman :** A file defining functions associated with the diffie hellman protocol.
+* **diffie_hellman :** A file defining functions associated with the diffie hellman protocol.
 By running the functions in sequence, we simulate a communication between Alice and Bob using a diffie hellman protocol.
-* **Signature :** A file defining the functions associated with the DSA signature method.
+* **signature :** A file defining the functions associated with the DSA signature method.
 By calling it, it simulates the request to sign a message with Alice's key, and the verification of it.
 We call Diffie Hellman's algorithm for Alice and Bob, it's classic.
-In this exercise, we're working with three protagonists :
+In this exercise, we're working with three protagonists : a certifier, a website, a visitor.
-- A certifier,
-- A website,
-- A visitor.
 The certifier has a set of keys (pub_c and priv_c).
 The website has another set of keys (pub_s and priv_s).
 The certifier issues a certificate to the website using his private key and the public key of the website.
 Otherwise, he signs pub_s with priv_c.
 The visitor wants to be reassured about the website he is visiting.
 He receives pub_c.
 He wants to verify that it is a website certified by the owner of pub_c.
 Under development, not yet push on the Master branch.
-* **Camellia :** A file defining the functions associated with the Camellia encryption method.
+* **camellia :** A file defining the functions associated with the Camellia encryption method.
 By calling it, we test the encryption and decryption of a block of data.
 It is not yet fully operational.
-* **Read :** A file testing the block encryption and decryption methods on a file
+* **read :** A file testing the block encryption and decryption methods on a file
 * **hash :** Should allow hashing using a sponge function.
 We often had to transform entire blocks of bits to apply them to binary functions.
 In our crypto_utils file, we have been busy developing several tools to handle these things.
 Little by little, we finally found functions under python that allow to handle integers more simply.